-After the catacombs, freshen up with a visit to the Luxembourg Gardens (Jardins du Luxembourg).
+After the catacombs, freshen up with a visit to the Luxembourg Gardens.
 Created in 1612 by Marie de Medici, widow of King Henry IV, for her new residence, the Luxembourg Palace (now the seat of the French Senate).

 Just a few blocks away is the Panthéon (included in Museum Pass).
-Originally built as a church, it’s now a secular mausoleum for distinguished men and women of France.
+Originally built as a church, it’s now a secular mausoleum for distinguished people of France.
 The front facade is modelled after the Pantheon of Rome.

 A large pendulum hangs inside the dome of the Panthéon.
 It was originally installed in 1851 by physicist Léon Foucault to demonstrate the rotation of the earth.

 Day 6 – Musée Rodin and Les Invalides

 The Rodin Museum contains most of Rodin’s significant creations.
 Part is indoors in the Hôtel Biron that Rodin used as his workshop, and part is outdoors in the manicured gardens.
 Access is included in the Paris Museum Pass.